-- e.
+- d.
+Reservoir.
+From the Weiss Dam to the H. Neely Henry Dam, H. Neely Henry Lake has a full pool summer-time level of 508 feet NGVD29 and a full pool winter-time level of 507 feet NGVD29.
+At elevation 508 feet NGVD29, the lake has a surface area of 11,235 acres and a total storage capacity of 120,853 acre-feet.
+At elevation 507 feet NGVD29, the lake has a surface area of 10,478 acres and a storage volume of 109,999 acre-feet.
+Usable storage of 10,860 acre-feet is available between elevations 508 and 507 feet NGVD29.
+The lake has 339 miles of shoreline and a maximum depth of 53 feet.
+The lake is relatively shallow with an average depth of 10.8 feet.
+The lake drainage area is 6,596 square miles, of which 1,326 square miles comprises the local lakeshed.
+The hydraulic retention time is approximately 7.25 days.
+Area-capacity curves and associated data points are shown on Plate 2-8.
+Flood rights and easements were acquired between elevations 508 to 527 feet NGVD29 and are shown on Plates 2-9 and 2-11. - e.
 Powerhouse and Penstocks.
 The powerhouse is situated on the east, or left bank of the Coosa River and with its intake section forms part of the dam.
 It is joined on the west side by the spillway section and on the east side by a non-overflow, earth dike section.
 The powerhouse is 105 feet high, 300 feet long, and 170 feet wide including the service bay.
 It is equipped with three vertical type generators, each rated at 24.3 megawatts (MW) (27,000 kVA at 0.9 power factor), and each operated by a vertical shaft, propeller type, hydraulic turbine rated at 33,500 horsepower for a net head of 35 feet.
 The total generating capacity is 72.9 MW.
-Performance curves for the turbines are shown on Plates 2-13 thru 2-15.
+Performance curves for the turbines are shown on Plates 2-13 through 2-15.
 Immediately upstream from the powerhouse, running from the spillway to the east bank, a sheet piling skimming weir has been constructed with top elevation at 480 feet NGVD29.
-The purpose of this weir is to insure that water entering the turbine intakes is drawn from the upper levels of the reservoir where dissolved oxygen concentrations are higher during summer-time periods. - 2-04.
+The purpose of this weir is to ensure that water entering the turbine intakes is drawn from the upper levels of the reservoir where dissolved oxygen concentrations are higher during summer-time periods. - 2-04.
 Related Control Facilities.
 Operation of the H. Neely Henry powerhouse and spillway gates can be operated either locally or remotely controlled from the Alabama Control Center Hydro Desk in Birmingham, Alabama.
 Operation is closely coordinated with the operation of the other developments in the Coosa Basin, including the Allatoona, Carters, and Weiss Projects upstream and Logan Martin, Lay, Mitchell, Jordan, and Bouldin Projects downstream. - 2-05.
 Public Facilities.
 Many recreational advantages are inherent in an impoundment of this nature, and special attention has been given to the encouragement of recreational aspects where they do not conflict with major purposes.
 The FERC project license issued in 2013 included provisions for free access in Article 18 of Form L-5.
 It is an APC policy to allow the public free access, to a reasonable extent, to project lands and waters for navigation and recreational purposes, including fishing and hunting.
 Provision for free access is also included in the project license in Article 413.
 A map which denotes recreational facilities in operation at various points around the H. Neely Henry Lake is included as Plate 2-12.

-III - HISTORY OF PROJECT
+3 - HISTORY OF PROJECT